Dr. Amber Sudduth Bone

 - Bachelor of Music: University of Hawaii

 Dr. Amber Sudduth Bone, a member of the vocal faculty at Western Washington University since 2006, is the instructor for Introduction to Voice Studies, Diction, and Pedagogy, and the stage director for the WWU Opera Studio.
-She received her Doctor of Musical Arts degree from the University of Washington, where she completed her dissertation study on collegiate vocal practice.
+She received her Doctor of Musical Arts degree as a scholarship student at the University of Washington, where she completed her dissertation study on collegiate vocal practice.
 She is also a certificated K-12 teacher with primary endorsements in Social Studies and General, Choral, and Instrumental Music.
 Her research interests are in the area of educational psychology, primarily investigating the implications of social cognitive theory for vocal pedagogy and higher education curriculum design, particularly in the areas of skill acquisition, metacognition, and identity.
 At WWU, she has also taught Music 104 (The Art of Listening to Music) and Music 205 (Survey of Non-Western Cultures) through the Department of Extended Education and on campus.
 She serves on the Western Study of General Education Task Force and has also worked with the UW Center for Instructional Development and Research on mentoring programs for new teaching assistants.

-Lauded for “stratospheric coloratura” and “considerable soubrette charm” by the Seattle Times, Dr. Amber Sudduth Bone has played numerous operatic engagements in such roles as Despina (Così fan tutte), Soeur Constance (Dialogues des Carmélites), the Fairy Godmother (Cendrillon), Gretel (Hansel and Gretel), and Baby Doe (The Ballad of Baby Doe).
+Lauded for “stratospheric coloratura” and “considerable soubrette charm” by the Seattle Times, Amber Sudduth Bone has played numerous operatic engagements in such roles as Despina (Così fan tutte), Soeur Constance (Dialogues des Carmélites), the Fairy Godmother (Cendrillon), Gretel (Hansel and Gretel), and Baby Doe (The Ballad of Baby Doe).
 Regarding her performance of the Mozart Mass in C Minor, the Honolulu Advertiser wrote, “Her singing had a natural, unforced quality, combined with a sense of vulnerability that added to the appeal of her performance; she was particularly effective in the Et incarnatus est.” Recent concert highlights have included performances with the Tacoma Symphony in Beethoven’s Ninth Symphony (broadcast live on KING-FM), with the Bellingham Chamber Chorale as the Angel in Respighi’s Laud to the Nativity and in the Faure Requiem and the Mozart Vesperae Solennes de Confessore, and with the Whatcom Symphony in “Bellissima! (selections from Lakme and La Rondine).
-This fall, she will present a recital “Fairies and Fantastic Creatures” for the Bellingham Music Club with colleague Jay Rozendaal and a concert with Ken Bronstein featuring music of Mozart and Bach for English Horn, as well as appear with the Bellingham Chamber Chorale in Poulenc’s Gloria.
+This season, she will present a recital “Fairies and Fantastic Creatures” for the Bellingham Music Club with colleague Jay Rozendaal and a concert with Ken Bronstein featuring music of Mozart and Bach for English Horn, as well as appear with the Bellingham Chamber Chorale in Poulenc’s Gloria.
 She is a member of the music staff at the Bellingham Unitarian Fellowship as a pianist and Chamber Choir director.